Thank you for reading our post, please rate this article at the end.

 This is the single essential key between life and death during such a situation.
 So, drill it like a mantra.
 No matter what, stay calm and hopeful.

 Restricting your movement is also recommended to conserve energy.
 If possible, try to lie down on the water as you would lie on a bed.
-Keep your hands apart and legs hanging up.
+Keep your hands apart and legs hanging down.
 When you stay in control, water does not try to control you.

 You may even play the dead Man’s float if your senses allow – all this until the rescue team reaches you.
 It can seem like an eternity, but following these instructions can grant you back your life.